THE SIXTH FORM CENTRE

 For silent studying, there is the Red room.

 Students also benefit from a wireless broadband connection throughout the Sixth Form Centre.

 “I definitely made the right choice in coming to Stafford Grammar.
 The facilities are excellent.”

 The Sixth Form has established a formidable academic reputation as a centre of excellence.
 Our students are supported to become independent learners and are provided with guidance and advice to manage their own time effectively.
 We closely monitor each student’s academic progress and effort and are quick to respond if students fall below expectations.
 Independent study time will be supervised if necessary.

 We provide a broad, balanced and stimulating education which enables students to excel academically.
 Inspirational teachers, small classes, a traditional yet caring environment and enthusiastic, ambitious students lead to outstanding academic achievement.
 We strive to foster a love of learning and encourage all students to reach their full potential at A-level.
 The majority of our students achieve a place at their first choice university.

-The Head of Sixth Form, works closely with, the four specialist Sixth Form tutors and the UCAS co-ordinator to provide an extensive tutor programme.
+The Head of Sixth Form, works closely with, the three specialist Sixth Form tutors, the UCAS co-ordinator and the Assistant Head of Sixth Form to provide an extensive tutor programme.
 There is a form period each week when the students are timetabled with their tutors.

 SIXTH FORM GAMES

 All Sixth Form students have one period of Games each week and are offered a wide range of sporting activities.